ahuacate/pve-nas/README.md

 <hr>

 # 4. Preparation & General requirements

 Get your hardware in order before running a NAS build script.

 ## 4.1.
 Required Installer Inputs

 Our Easy Script requires the User to provide some inputs.
-The installer will be given default values to use or the option to input your own values.
+The installer will be given default values to use or the option to input your values.

 We recommend you prepare the following and have your credentials ready before running our NAS build scripts.